 The BMW Group workforce is characterised by its cultural diversity.
-Staff from 108 countries work at its German locations alone.
-The BMW Group also has operations in more than 150 countries worldwide – which gives the topics of international thinking and cultural sensitivity even more significance.
+People with a great number of different nationalities work at just the German sites alone.
+The BMW Group is also active in many countries across the globe – which gives the topics of international thinking and cultural sensitivity even more significance.

 The diversity of our workforce helps us understand and gear our products towards the specific needs of our customers in different markets.
 It also helps us find a fast and appropriate response to changing demands.

 Our cultural diversity is also a driving force for innovation and new ideas.

 - We are constantly refining our corporate culture and creating a productive environment, which reaps the benefits of a diverse team structure and where everyone enjoys the same opportunities.

 - Ours is a culture defined by team spirit, openness, creativity, tolerance, mutual respect and equal opportunities.

 - We attach importance to a working environment free of prejudice, where everyone has the opportunity to realise their potential and be assessed on the basis of their performance and potential – irrespective of their personal characteristics.